A816 Landslip

 Main A816 road

-We had hoped to re-open the A816 mid to end of November, and we will were working to stabilise the hillside along the A816 sufficiently to get that road re-opened as soon as it is safe to do so.
+We had hoped to re-open the A816 mid to end of November, and we worked to stabilise the hillside along the A816 sufficiently to get that road re-opened as soon as it was safe to do so.
 Unfortunately the emerging challenges mentioned above meant it took longer than we had initially hoped.

 Questions we have been asked